nls1729/acme-code/activities-config/README.txt

            creating RPM packages for Fedora.
 Removed empty css file.
            Uploaded for review.

-2017-04-05 Activities Configurator - Removed uneeded imports in prefs.js and notify.js
+2017-04-05 Activities Configurator - Un-needed imports removed from prefs.js
-           which caused errors in prefs.js for GS3.24.
+           and notify.js which caused errors in prefs.js for GS3.24.
+Updated to GS3.24.
 Uploaded for review.

 zip file: Wed Apr  5 06:47:42 EDT 2017 172295af0706297aed6b55bab39aa9630138a895